“It is a capital mistake to theorize before one has data. Insensibly one begins to twist facts to suit theories, instead of theories to suit facts.”

 - Hiramori, Daiki.
 2019.
 “Is Buddhism Tolerant of Homosexuality in Japan?
 Toward a Contextual Understanding of Religion and Homosexuality.”
 Presented at the Annual Meeting of the American Sociological Association, August 10, New York, NY.

-Quantitative Queer Methodology
+Quantitative Queer Methodology/Queer Demography

 In this project, I explore the possibility of using quantitative methods from a queer perspective.
 Drawing from emerging literature on queer approaches to quantitative data collection and analysis, this project aims to illustrate how quantitative research may be used to empirically evaluate the claims of queer theory and how queer theory, in turn, may be used to inform quantitative research.